Andy Moran: Playing career

-In 2011, Moran won his first All Star award, being named at full forward on the team.
+In 2011, Moran (named at full-forward on the team selection) won his first All Star award.

 In 2012, Moran, a former vice-captain, was named captain of the Mayo senior team.
-He then injured himself in the 53rd minute of the All-Ireland Senior Football Championship quarter-final defeat of Down, having to be stretchered off the field of play and left lying on a medical trolley in the tunnel of Croke Park with ice strapped to his knee.
-As a result, he missed the rest of the season, including the 2012 All-Ireland Senior Football Championship Final against Donegal, after undergoing surgery on his torn cruciate knee ligament. he returned against Galway in the 2013 Connacht quarter final and scored as Mayo won 4-16 1-11 points.
-He was the highest scoring Mayo forward in the 2013 All-Ireland, playing a captain's part.
+He then injured himself in the 53rd minute of the All-Ireland SFC quarter-final defeat of Down, having to be stretchered off the field of play and left lying on a medical trolley in the tunnel of Croke Park with ice strapped to his knee.
+As a result, he missed the rest of the season, including the 2012 All-Ireland Senior Football Championship final against Donegal, after undergoing surgery on his torn cruciate knee ligament. he returned against Galway in the 2013 Connacht SFC quarter-final and scored as Mayo won by 4-16 to 1-11 points.
+He was the highest scoring Mayo forward in the 2013 All-Ireland SFC.

-Moran was starting against Dublin in the All-Ireland final in 2016, but his team was defeated by a one-point margin.
-Coincidentally the following year Mayo lost again against Dublin in the 2017 All-Ireland final by another one-point margin.
+Moran was starting against Dublin in the 2016 All-Ireland SFC final, but his team was defeated by a single point.
+The following year, Mayo also lost to Dublin in the 2017 All-Ireland SFC final, again by a single point.

-Moran ended up as an All-Ireland runner-up on six occasions.
-In 2017, he was awarded his second All Star Award and Footballer of the Year for the first time.
+Throughout his playing days, Moran was an All-Ireland SFC runner-up on six occasions.
+In 2017, he was awarded his second All Star Award, and also a Footballer of the Year for the first and only time.

 He played his last game for Ballaghaderreen at the age of 38 on 1 October 2022, scoring a hat-trick of goals and points (3–3) in a 6–8 to 2–8 win against Davitts.

-Management career
+Managerial career

-Moran help Mayo U20's in a coaching capacity in 2020 before taking over his native Ballaghaderreen along with Mike Solan ahead of the 2021 season.
-In October 2021, it was announced that Andy Moran would be the Leitrim senior football manager, taking over from Terry Hyland who stepped down following the 2021 Connacht Senior Football Championship semi-final vs Mayo.
+Moran helped Mayo under-20 team in a coaching capacity in 2020 before taking over his native Ballaghaderreen along with Mike Solan ahead of the 2021 season.
+In October 2021, it was announced that Andy Moran would be the Leitrim senior football manager, taking over from Terry Hyland who stepped down following the 2021 Connacht SFC semi-final vs Mayo.
 Moran's first win with Leitrim was vs Tipperary in Round 2 of the 2022 National Football League.

+On 4 July 2024, Moran stepped down as Leitrim manager after three seasons.

+Moran joined Gabriel Bannigan's backroom team when Bannigan was appointed as Monaghan senior manager in 2024.